Circulating Fluidized Bed (CFB) Boilers

 Life-Time Extension of Tubes in CFB Biomass and Waste to Energy Boilers

-Biomass and waste fueled CFB boilers have been developed based on the advantages of CFB design, offering high combustion efficiency, low emissions and high fuel mix flexibility.
-Typically designed for medium or large installations, CFB boilers produce steam by burning biomass, recycled biomass, or pre-treated industrial or urban waste.
+Biomass and waste-fueled CFB boilers have been developed based on the advantages of CFB design, offering high combustion efficiency, low emissions and high fuel mix flexibility.
+Typically designed for medium or large installations, CFB boilers produce steam by burning biomass, recycled biomass, pre-treated industrial or urban waste.
 This design spectrum also includes the conversion of units initially design for coal or lignite.
 Fuel flexibility allows the reduction of related costs and opens up operational flexibility to both renewable energy sources and conventional fuels.

 Corrosion Mechanisms in WtE and Biomass CFB fired Boilers

 CFB boilers are preferred for their high efficiency and flexibility in fuel usage, thus high pressures and temperatures are found within these units.
 The more corrosive agents introduced through the fuel, the higher corrosion will develop on the non-protected heat exchange steel surfaces of the super-heaters.

 Most corrosion protection mechanisms consist of generating a corrosion barrier on the base metal by forming an oxide layer.
 Inside CFB boilers this layer is quickly eroded, forcing the formation of another layer and consequently leading to erosion-corrosion phenomenon.
 Erosion-corrosion thinning can be quick with soft or poor erosion resistance materials.